osg-htc/docs/docs/data/frontier-squid.md

     [Configuration section of the upstream Frontier Squid documentation](https://twiki.cern.ch/twiki/bin/view/Frontier/InstallSquid#Configuration).
 2. Enable, start, and test the service (as described below).
 3. [Register the squid](#registering-frontier-squid).
-4. If your site is part of the WLCG, enable WLCG monitoring as described in the [upstream documentation on enabling monitoring](https://twiki.cern.ch/twiki/bin/view/Frontier/InstallSquid#Enabling_monitoring).
+4. If your site is part of the WLCG or you wouldn't mind if the WLCG monitored your squid, enable WLCG monitoring as described in the [upstream documentation on enabling monitoring](https://twiki.cern.ch/twiki/bin/view/Frontier/InstallSquid#Enabling_monitoring).

 !!!
 Note